 Tips to Avoid Back Pain and Injury at Work

-Of course, it is best to try to avoid experiencing back pain or injury at all if possible.
+It is best to avoid experiencing back pain or injury if possible.
 The National Institute of Health (NIH) offers these suggestions for protecting yourself at work:

 - Practice good posture.